BlexxeCode/ImagetoPDF/README.md

 4. IP text box - This is used in order to change the address to whatever the app wants to connect to.
 This will be saved until another IP is typed.

 C++ version in progress.
-At the beginning, this was originally written in C++, but during the halfway point, the switch to Python to decided.
-Since working on the Python version, I am intersted in getting the C++ version of working.
+At the beginning, this was originally written in C++, but during the halfway point, the switch to Python was decided.
+Since working on the Python version, I am intersted in getting the C++ version of this working.
 Right now only a small section is working and I am now currently implementing TCP connection.